Hypopyon

 Hypopyon is a medical condition involving inflammatory cells in the anterior chamber of the eye.

 It is an exudate rich in white blood cells, seen in the anterior chamber, usually accompanied by redness of the conjunctiva and the underlying episclera.
 It is a sign of inflammation of the anterior uvea and iris, i.e. iritis, which is a form of anterior uveitis.
 The exudate settles at the dependent aspect of the eye due to gravity.
 It can be sterile (in bacterial corneal ulcer) or not sterile (fungal corneal ulcer).

+Cause

+Common causes include a foreign body or corneal abrasion, which may be followed by bacterial or viral infection.
+It may also result from conjunctivitis, uveitis, scleritis, ectropion, photokeratitis, onchocerciasis, Behçet's disease and others.